 Ask the Lord to forgive you for the judgment,

 • To cleanse that place with His blood

 • To fill that place with His spirit.

-I always hesitate to give sample prayers, because we need to be
+I always hesitate to give sample prayers, because we need to

-to pray in your own way.
+try to begin to pray in your own way.